odoo/documentation/content/administration/maintain/enterprise.rst

 .. _setup/enterprise:

 ===============================
-Upgrade Community to Enterprise
+Change Community Edition to Enterprise
 ===============================

-Depending on your current installation, there are multiple ways to upgrade your community version.
+Depending on your current installation, there are multiple ways to change your community version.
 In any case the basic guidelines are: